Three reasons to maximise your ISA before 5 April

 If you hold investments inside an ISA, any profits (‘gains’) you make are exempt from CGT.
 Dividends from investments held inside in an ISA are also tax free.
 This has always been the case.
 However, the government’s decision to increase CGT rates – having already reduced the CGT exemption to £3,000 and the annual dividend allowance to £500 – makes ISAs an even more important tax planning tool.

-There are several ways of mitigating CGT and dividend tax, but holding investments in an ISA is by far the simplest option.
+There are several ways of managing CGT and dividend tax, but holding investments in an ISA is by far the simplest option.
 And you don’t need to declare ISAs on your tax return, helping to reduce your day-to-day admin.

 Our case study shows that neglecting to use just one year’s ISA allowance could potentially cost you thousands of pounds in tax in the future.